Prof Savarirayan and child

 What's the child health challenge?

-Achondroplasia is the most common type of dwarfism and affects about one in 25,000 babies born in Australia.
+Achondroplasia is the most common type of dwarfism, affecting about one in 25,000 babies born in Australia.
+Unfortunately, children with achondroplasia are 50 times more likely to die before the age of five than children without the condition.

-The condition is caused by a fault in a gene that slows bone growth in children’s limbs, spine, and the base of their skull.
+Achondroplasia is caused by a fault in the FGFR3 gene and slows bone growth in children’s limbs, spine and the base of their skull.

 What's the child health challenge?

-Achondroplasia is the most common type of dwarfism and affects about one in 25,000 babies born in Australia.
+Achondroplasia is the most common type of dwarfism, affecting about one in 25,000 babies born in Australia.
+Unfortunately, children with achondroplasia are 50 times more likely to die before the age of five than...

 What's the child health challenge?

-Achondroplasia is the most common type of dwarfism and affects about one in 25,000 babies born in Australia.
+Achondroplasia is the most common type of dwarfism, affecting about one in 25,000 babies born in Australia.
+Unfortunately, children with achondroplasia are 50 times more likely to die before the age of five than children without the condition.

-The condition is caused by a fault in a gene that slows bone growth in children’s limbs, spine, and the base of their skull.
+Achondroplasia is caused by a fault in the FGFR3 gene and slows bone growth in children’s limbs, spine and the base of their skull.

 What's the discovery or innovation?